 Additionally, as you can see in the video, I added a wash of a soft yellow paint.
 Then, I used a damp rag to wet distress, creating that time-worn wear I love.
 Last, I added a coat of gray wax to seal it all in and add a bit more of the worn look I was after.

 Finally, here is my vintage accent table repaired and refreshed.
 It’s perfect for my little corner.

 All this needed was a little TLC and some color fun to dress it up.
 Do you like it?
 I sure do!

 As well, the feet now look uniform, like they’re supposed to have a notch out of each side.
 Who would know, right?
 Meanwhile, the top is glowing with the natural walnut showcasing that beautiful grain.

-Above all, my goal is to inspire and I hope I did just that.
-Likewise, feel free to ask any questions as I love to help.
+Above all, my goal is to inspire, and I hope I did just that.
+In addition, feel free to ask any questions as I love to help.
 What is more, pin and share to inspire others too!

 Up next, this pile of thrifted goodies will be helping me decorate my table.
 See what they look like now HERE.

-To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
-PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
+Before you go, be sure to sign up for my newsletter.
 Time to head below to see what my Furniture Fixer Upper friends have for you!

 - Just the Woods